-Were they composed as a pair?
-I think there is evidence that prior to the writing of the Harley 978 scribe, Perspice Christicola was a later Christianisation of the earlier secular Sumer, on the basis that Sumer, with its pes or ground bass, is a complete song and Perspice Christicola is not: no alternative Latin words are given for the Middle English pes, “Sing cuccu nu”.
-Being at odds with the religious lyric and in a different language, the words of the pes cannot be sung with the Latin song, leaving it incomplete and therefore, logically, secondary to the original.
+Were they originally composed as a pair?
+There is potential evidence that prior to the work of the Harley 978 scribe, Perspice Christicola was a later Christianisation of the earlier secular Sumer, on the basis that Sumer, with its pes or ground bass, is a complete song and Perspice Christicola is not: no alternative Latin words are given for the Middle English pes, “Sing cuccu nu Sing cuccu”.
+Being at odds with the religious lyric and in a different language, the words of the pes cannot be sung with the Latin song, leaving it incomplete and therefore, logically, secondary to the complete original.

 Wel singes þu cuccu ne swik þu nauer nu

 On the words, “Cuccu cuccu”, the scribe has rubbed out three notes and changed the pitches.
 On the right you can see the altered notes as they appear in the manuscript; and then the original notes digitally restored, placed at the erasure points.
 Now hear the difference between the two: first the manuscript as it now appears with the scribe’s amendments; then the restored notes.

 The restored notes make a repeated minor third, in obvious imitation of cuckoo song.
-Therefore, once their place is reinstated in the song, these notes stand out beautifully, changing the nature of the whole piece.
-Here is the single melody line as it now appears, with the scribal alteration:
+Therefore, once their place is reinstated in the song, these notes stand out beautifully, changing the nature of the whole piece, with the striking effect of a cascading cuckoo call when all four voices are singing in a rota.
+Here is the whole single melody line as it now appears, with the scribal alteration:

 And this is the melody with the reinstated notes.